RdotSilva/TypeScript-AWS-Media-Release-Notifier/README.md

 1. API_KEY - TMDB API key
 2. SOURCE_EMAIL - The AWS verified email to send from
 3. REGION - The region for your AWS app
+4. SES_ARN - The ARN for SES for a verified email account

 ## Running the application